Apply for Enrolment

 Bursaries

-A small number of families may qualify for further subsidies if payment of the minimum fee is not possible, and if the school budget allows for such subsidies in the relevant year.
+A small number of families may qualify for further subsidies if payment of the minimum membership dues is not possible, and if the school budget allows for such subsidies in the relevant year.

 Documentation regarding income

-Before annual tuition fees are determined and approved of, families must provide the necessary documentation of their GHI, most likely in the form of a tax return or a social welfare statement.
-Families who do not wish to disclose income documentation will pay maximum fees.
+Before annual membership dues are determined and approved of, families must provide the necessary documentation of their GHI, most likely in the form of a tax return or a social welfare statement.
+Families can also choose to not disclose income documentation and pay the maximum membership dues.

 When are fees payable?

-• Fees are payable in advance, per term or annually.
+- Fees are payable in advance or in three instalments.

 Contact registrar@wicklowdemocraticschool.ie for further information